AndrewStanton94/drupal-test-site/README.md

 - Have done these tasks between the 2 devices, keeping them in sync by reimporting the database and copying the image files
 - Practised using drush to manage modules
 - Moved the config sync file to the root
+- Called an existing hook
+- Defined and called a new hook

 ## Questions